alfredojavier55/wid-Global_index/README.md

 ## Literature review:

-Use pubmed2csv.py to transform pubmed text file to a column csv version (check imput-output) Use clasifier.ipyn to classify and extract using the promt (ollama library) Using Miniconda:
+Use pubmed2csv.py to transform pubmed text file to a column csv version (check imput-output)

+Use clasifier.ipyn to classify and extract using the promt on a jupiter notebook (ollama library)

+Using Miniconda:
    \ 1  conda env list
    \ 2  curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh